reymon359/how-to-live/docs/You are not something, you choose to be something/index.md

 Take the initiative and responsibility to change and improve the situation.

+Avoid the "I am"s.
+For example, "I am lazy".
 You are not a lazy person, you chose to be lazy.
-This applies to every "I am" that we say.

 You are what you choose to be.
 If you eat healthily, you are a healthy person.
-If you regularly exercise, you are a fit person.
+If you regularly study, you are a studious person.

 Take action and be proactive.
-Change all those behaviors that you don't like but keep doing because you think you _are_ like that and can not change.
+Change all those behaviors that you don't like but keep doing because you think you _are_ in such a way and can not change.

-There is a quote I love about this topic that says:
+There is a quote I love about this topic that states:

 > “We are what we do to change what we are.” — Eduardo Galeano